saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 ### <a name="winscp"></a> Connecting WinSCP to the S/4HANA Appliance's Linux File System

-This step will involve using WinSCP which was downloaded and installed in the Prerequisite section.
+This step will involve using WinSCP which was downloaded and installed in the [Prerequisites](../exercises/preReqs.md).
 It will be used to transfer the EPM-MDS plugin from the Windows desktop client to the S/4HANA machine's file system.

 * Open up WinSCP and enter the following information into the main dialogue.